-Rich Salad with Hearts of Palm, Avocado, and Radicchio would be a perfect South Beach Diet or low-carb salad, suitable for all phases and perfect for a special occasion.
+Hearts of Palm Salad with Avocado and Radicchio would be a perfect South Beach Diet or low-carb salad, suitable for all phases of the original South Beach Diet and perfect for a special occasion.
 If you skip the Worcester Sauce or use an approved version the salad could easily be Whole 30 or Paleo.

 Find More Recipes Like This One: